StanJulia/CmdStan.jl/docs/src/INTRO.md

 stanmodel = StanModel(...)

 # Compile and run Stan program, collect draws.
-rc, chns, cnames = stan(...)
+rc, samples, cnames = stan(...)

-# Summary of result
+# Cmdstan summary of result
-describe(chns)

-# Example of postprocessing, e.g. Highest Posterior Density Interval.
-MCMCChains.hpd(chns)
+sdf = read_summary(stanmodel)

-# Plot the draws.
+#
-plot(chns)
+sdf |> display
 ```

-This workflow creates an [MCMCChains.Chains](https://github.com/TuringLang/MCMCChains.jl) object for summarizing, diagnostics, plotting and further processing.
+This workflow creates an array of draws.

-Another option is to convert the array of draws to a DataFrame using [StanDataFrames.jl](https://github.com/StanJulia/StanDataFrames.jl).
-This latter option is also available in the MCMCChains package through methods like `DataFrame(...)` and `Array(...)`.
-A similar workflow is available for Mamba [StanMamba.jl](https://github.com/StanJulia/StanMamba.jl).

-The default value for the `output_format` argument in Stanmodel() is :mcmcchains which causes stan() to call a conversion method ```convert_a3d()``` that returns the MCMCChains.Chains object.
+The default value for the `output_format` argument in Stanmodel() is :array which causes stan() to return an array of sample values for all parameters in all chains.

-Other values for `output_format` are available, i.e. :array, :namedarray, :dataframe and :mambachain.
-CmdStan.jl provides the output_format options :mcmcchains, :array and :namedarray.
-The associated methods for the latter two options are provided by StanDataFrames and StanMamba.

-## Other MCMC options in Julia

-[Mamba.jl](http://mambajl.readthedocs.io/en/latest/),  [Klara.jl](http://klarajl.readthedocs.io/en/latest/), [DynamicHMC.jl](https://github.com/tpapp/DynamicHMC.jl) and [Turing.jl](https://github.com/TuringLang/Turing.jl) are other Julia packages to run MCMC models (all in pure Julia!).
-Several other packages that address aspects of MCMC sampling are available.

-Of particular interest might be the ongoing work in [DiffEqBayes.jl](https://github.com/JuliaDiffEq/DiffEqBayes.jl) on using MCMC for ODE parameter estimation.

-[Jags.jl](https://github.com/JagsJulia/Jags.jl) is another option, but like StanJulia/CmdStan.jl, Jags runs as an external program.

 ## References